Skip to main content

 memanto serve

-If n8n is running in the cloud or Docker, expose MEMANTO via a public URL or use a tunnel like ngrok.
+If n8n is running in the cloud or Docker, expose Memanto via a public URL or use a tunnel like ngrok.

 Core Workflow Patterns